 Keep in mind that schema counts as a single item in working memory.
 That’s why it can be helpful to find out how much learners already know about a certain topic and adapt training for this prior expertise.

-After all, a lesson on the future forms in English will look quite different for a learner seeing it for the first time and advanced learners who are learning the subtle differences between them and when to use each one.
+After all, a lesson on the future forms in English will look quite different for a learner seeing it for the first time and for advanced learners who are learning the subtle differences between them and when to use each one.
 Always adapt training accordingly.

 Reduce Problem Space